ericselin/dotfiles/README.md

 ### Minimalistic Linux OS - `Arch Linux`

 Arch Linux is pretty cool, check it out.
 It requires some setup, though.
-Things to still implement:

-TODO status os: ANNOYING

-- TODO os: bluetooth error on login
-- TODO os: bluetooth headset audio
-- TODO os: configure / research copy-paste between alacritty and e.g. firefox, and within alacritty same or different windows
+This repo should help in setting everything up.

 ### Window manager for Wayland - `sway`